tomdcc/miniprofiler-jvm/README.md

 Profiling JDBC Queries
 ----------------------
-To see your SQL queries in your profiling output, just wrap your JDBC DataSource in the ProfilingDataSource, and call getConnection() on that datasource as normal.
+To see your SQL queries in your profiling output, just wrap your JDBC DataSource in the ProfilingDataSource, and call getConnection() on that data source as normal.

 Seeing the output
 -----------------